mendix/docs/content/product-naming/product-naming.md

 ### Mendix Assist {#mendix-assist}

-This term replaces "Mx Assistant" and "Mx Assist."
+This is the official term and replaces "Mx Assistant" and "Mx Assist."
 These terms are not to be used in the product UI or documentation.
 For more information, see the [Terminology History](#outdated) section below.

 {{% alert type="info" %}}
 Capitalize in all instances.